© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The glassworks cone is a scheduled monument protected by Historic England under reference 1004819.
 View the official record →

-The glassworks cone is a cone-shaped structure located in Yorkshire that represents the industrial heritage of glass manufacture in England.
+The glassworks cone is a Grade II listed industrial structure located in Yorkshire, England, dating to the eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004819.

 The glassworks cone is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004819.